scottstanie/scottstanie.github.io/_posts/articles/2015-05-21-classes-python.md

 ## Python-specific Class Features

-OOP has uses in most languages, but Python has some pecularities in its class implementation.
+OOP has uses in most languages, but Python has some peculiarities in its class implementation.

 ### Public and Private Methods